 There is only a single variant of this device.
-Three samples were provided for testing, one normal sample, for CW transmission, and one un-potted for photographs and voltage variation.
+Two samples were provided for testing, one normal sample that was capable of normal drive mode transmission, learn mode transmissions, and CW transmission, and one un-potted sample for photographs and voltage variation.